 I know a mom who puts one of these on her kitchen table.
 When her children complete certain tasks (homework, chores…) they are allowed to have one.
 Kind of like a “reward tree”!
 When adding the pops to the tree she marks the tip of one of the sticks with a red marker.
 When that particular one is picked they earn a special time out with mom.
 Cute concept, I thought.

 Old fashioned swirl pops look so cute in an arrangement.
 They’re so colorful and swirly and yummy… and they come in many different sizes.
 Place one large one plus a few smaller ones into a cute vase or jar on the center of your table.
-Surround them with additional jars/bowls of other kinds of old fashioned candies and you are now, quite literally, like a kid in a candy store!
+Surround them with additional jars/bowls of other kinds of old fashioned candies, if you like.
+See other candy centerpiece ideas here.

-Here is a centerpiece idea for an anniversary, graduation, birthday, or perhaps a wedding reception candy buffet.
-Cut out photographs (of the happy couple/birthday person/graduate) and attach it to the center of a swirly lollipop, or print the picture onto round labels, which can then be stuck onto center of pop.
-Then, insert stick into floral foam which has been secured into a low vase or bowl.
-Fill the rest of the bowl with cut flowers or greenery, which can also be stuck into foam.
-Add water to keep foam moist if using real flowers.
+Here is a centerpiece idea that can be used for an anniversary, graduation, birthday, or even a wedding reception candy buffet.
+First, cut out a photograph of the happy couple/birthday person/graduate, or whoever party is for.
+Or, you can print copies of the photo onto round labels .
+Apply label or attach photo to center of a swirly lollipop.
+Then, insert the lollipop sticks into a piece of floral foam which has been secured into a low vase or bowl.
+Cover the foam with flowers or greenery pieces that are also stuck into the foam.
+Add water to keep foam moist if using real flowers or greenery.
+Lollipops with photos should stick above flowers and greenery.

 Here is another simple lollipop centerpiece idea that can be used for a birthday party or other occasions.
 You can easily change it to coordinate with your party's colors and theme.